Frequently Asked Questions

 What is the Reading for Life Read-A-Thon and Fundraiser?

-Kicking off on May 18, 2022 and culminating on June 1, 2022, this two-week campaign challenges readers to push their reading habits to the limit.
+Kicking off on May 3rd, 2023, and culminating in May 31st, 2023, this two-week campaign challenges readers to push their reading habits to the limit.
 Everyone is encouraged to challenge friends and family to see who can read the most while supporting Edmonton Public Schools in the process!
 Participation includes the chance to win prizes for your reading progress.
 Participation is for everyone - those who want to read, support a reader, or both!

 While we generally encourage fundraising as part of the event, there is no obligation or requirement to fundraise.
 Please log your books, spread the word, and have fun!